What would happen if marketers stopped thinking like marketers?

 Type of story #4.
 Tell (made-up) stories to teach

-Stories on your blog can be real but you can make them up, too.
+Such stories can be real but you can make them up, too.
 For instance, here’s a story I made up to explain the difference between features and benefits:

 Imagine you haven’t cycled for years, and you really don’t know much about bikes.